What to Look For in a Pet Sitter

 6.How many visits can you do in one day?

-We can do 1 to 4 visits a day, morning, mid day, supper and pm.
-Approximate times for these visits are – Morning – 6am – 9am, mid day is 11am – 2pm, supper is 4pm – 7pm and PM visits are from 7pm – 9pm.
+We can do up to three visits a day, morning, mid day, supper and pm.
+You can schedule time frames for these visits.
+Choose from – Morning – 6am – 9am, mid day is 11am – 2pm, supper is 4pm – 7pm and PM visits are from 7pm – 9pm.

 Make sure to ask for approximate times of visits.
 Many companies do not do am visits before 9am or pm visits after 6pm !!